Chacato: Beyond Apalachee Province

 Sometime between 1683 and 1685, the Chacato left the site near San Luis and moved to the Apalachicola River, near a Sabacola village and mission, Santa Cruz de Sabacola.
 The Sabacola of that village had recently moved downriver to be closer to Apalachee Province, so that a missionary could be placed with them.
 The mission of San Carlos de los Chacatos was in the vicinity of the Sabacola mission, but was listed as being in Apalachee Province.

 In 1686, the chief of Tawasa visited Apalachee, bringing 24 Christian Chacatos who had been in Tawasa since 1675.
 Other Chacatos may have returned to Apalachee from Tawasa after that.
 Marcos Delgado, a Spanish soldier who traveled to Tawasa that year, reported that Chacatos lived in a village called Okchai in Tiquepache Province, beyond Tawasa.
 Such returning Chacatos may have made up the 350 people in the mission of San Nicolás de los Chacatos that appeared around that time.
 Some Chacatos may also have been among the some 150 people at the Sabacola mission of San Carlos de Çabacola.
 The Sabacola mission was listed as Çabacola Chuba (Big Savacola) in 1690.
-The Sabacola mission was gone by 1693, when the Chacato village on the Apalchicola was mentioned as the "most outlying mission" in the region.
+The Sabacola mission was gone by 1693, when the Chacato village on the Apalachicola was mentioned as the "most outlying mission" in the region.

 Just as Chacatos had sought refuge at Tawasa in 1675, Tawasa sought refuge with the Chacatos in the mid-1690s, and stayed until the Chacatos abandoned Apalachee Province.
 The Tawasa remained west of Apalachee Province, and were not converted to Christianity.
 They dispersed after the destruction of the Apalachee Missions.

 In 1693, Laureano de Torres y Ayala, waiting to take up his post of governor of Spanish Florida, led the land portion of an expedition to assess Pensacola Bay for a new settlement.
 Five Chacatos and five Apalachees went to Pensacola with Torres y Ayala to care for 100 horses he bought in Apalachee Province.
 (Note: Chacatos had a reputation for being skillful with horses.)
 At Pensacola Bay, the expedition found 20 Chacatos living in two small camps, but no Pensacolas.

 In 1701, the Spanish established a lookout post on St. Joseph Point on the end of the St. Joseph Peninsula, with a small settlement on the mainland opposite the point to support the lookout post, where some Chacatos lived.
 Two churches were established, with one named "Our Lady of Guadaloupe" serving the Chacatos.
 The lookout post and settlement were shortly abandoned, perhaps within months, but certainly by 1704.